The topic of heartworm is complex, but we are going to try to just give you enough info to help make informed decisions.

 But I don’t have heartworm in my area.

 If you live in an area with mosquitoes, heartworm is a risk.
 In Ontario (and other parts of Canada), there are regions that have a high probability of heartworm.
 The main issue is people who don’t treat their pets, allowing their pets to be infected and then passing it along to other dogs.
 If you are at a higher elevation (like Puebla, which is 7,000 feet above sea level), the risk is greatly reduced.
+Of course, climate change is throwing off the predictability of mosquitos in our environments.

 My vet doesn’t mention anything about heartworm, at our annual visits.